 The 3 Qs of efficient colostrum management

-Q1: Quick harvesting & timely feeding
+Q1: why is quick colostrum harvesting and timely feeding important?

 Figure 1: The apparent absorption of immunoglobulin in calves (Matt et al., 1982).